kaichengub/GlycoPAT/demo/!Readme.txt

 ii.
 A standard file for O-glycan variable PTM modifications is also included.

 iii.
 For more information please see our Youtube instructional video or refer to the program instructional manual.

+Example files for glycan synthesis network generation is available at GlycoPAT/toolbox/matlib/toolbox/examplefiles/.
+If toolbox was installed successfully the files should be present in MATLAB search path, the code in the manual can be run directly.